Irrelon/ForerunnerDB/readme.md

 db.collection("test").disableTrigger("myTriggerId", db.TYPE_INSERT, db.PHASE_BEFORE);
 ```

+### Trigger Recursion Protection
+> Version >= 1.3.728

+> Unlike some databases, ForerunnerDB allows you to execute CRUD operations from
+inside trigger methods and are guaranteed safe (will not cause infinite recursion).

+ForerunnerDB includes trigger recursion protection so that triggers cannot end up
+calling themselves over and over again in an infinite loop.

+An example of a recursive trigger is one in which an INSERT trigger is created, and
+inside that trigger, some code inserts another record which would then fire the
+trigger again, over and over.

+ForerunnerDB does not let this happen because only one trigger with the same type,
+phase and id is allowed to be executed on the trigger processing stack at any one
+time.

+The benefit of this protection is that you can be sure that calling CRUD operations
+from inside a trigger method is safe.
+The downside is that CRUD operations from
+inside a trigger method will not fire any triggers that have already fired previously
+in the trigger stack.

+A quick example is to imagine you have triggers A, B, C and D:

+A -> B
+B -> C
+C -> D
+D -> A <-- Trigger A will not fire.

+The same is true here:

+A -> B
+B -> A <-- Trigger A will not fire.

+And here:

+A -> B
+B -> C
+C -> B <-- Trigger B will not fire.

+No errors are thrown when a trigger is denied execution, however if you enable debug
+mode on the database or collection the trigger is added to you will see a console
+message informing you that the trigger attempted to fire but was denied because of
+potential infinite recursion.

 ## Events
 Collections emit events when they carry out CRUD operations.
-You can hook an event using
+You can hook an event
-the on() method.
+using the on() method.
 Events that collections currently emit are:

 ### insert
 Emitted after an insert operation has completed.
-The passed arguments to the listener are:
+The passed arguments to the listener
+are:

 * {Array} inserted An array of the successfully inserted documents.
-* {Array} failed An array of the documents that failed to insert (for instance because of
+* {Array} failed An array of the documents that failed to insert (for instance because
-an index violation or trigger cancelling the insert).
+of an index violation or trigger cancelling the insert).

 ```js
 var coll = db.collection("myCollection");